gloppasglop/puppet-gdash/README.md

     class { 'gdash': }
 ```

-This assumes that you have Graphite running on the same server as GDash, and that you will to install GDash to /usr/local/gdash.
+This assumes that you have Graphite running on the same server as GDash, and that you want to install GDash to /usr/local/gdash.
 To establish customized parameters:

 ```puppet
     class { 'gdash':